 Cooking the cauliflower rice is one step you can eliminate which means less clean-up and less time spent at the stove.

 Since the peppers are stuffed and baked the heat from the oven and moisture under the tin foil will cook the cauliflower rice perfectly.

 We added fried, chopped bacon to the cauliflower rice to add extra flavour to the rice along with apple cider vinegar for a bit of tang.

 If you have a bit of spinach or broccoli you could also add that to the rice.

 What to serve with cauliflower rice stuffed peppers?

-How to make Bacon Cauliflower Rice Stuffed Peppers
+How To Make Keto Bacon Cauliflower Rice Stuffed Peppers

 - 4 large bell peppers